 When the toll went into effect there was no meaningful consultation, no referendum.
+It felt like extortion.
+I have no idea how low-income earners afford it.

-Imagine the outcry if users of new schools or hospitals were required to pay a hefty surcharge, while older schools or
+Imagine the outcry if users of new schools or hospitals were required to pay a hefty surcharge, while older schools or hospitals were fully funded through general revenue?